Unitary Inequivalent Representations and Quantum Physics: Inequivalent Representations

-Since these transformations preserve the norm of the wave function they are unitary.
-As mentioned above the Von Neumann uniqueness is valid for all systems with finite degrees of freedom \cite{Haag}.
+As mentioned above the Von Neumann uniqueness is valid for all systems with finite degrees of freedom $N$ \cite{Haag}.
 But the situation changes when $N\rightarrow\infty$.
 In this case instead of unitary equivalent representations, we have the equivalent classes of representations.
 Each two representations belonging to one of these classes are unitary equivalent but the ones from different classes do not need to be equivalent.
-By definition the field is a system with infinite number of degrees of freedom, so naturally we have to deal with unitary inequivalent representations.
-Then one may ask which class of representations is physical?
+By definition the field is a system with infinite number of degrees of freedom, thus we have these inequivalent class of representations for fields.
+So in relativistic theories where one naturally deals with fields, the problem of uniqueness again arises.
+In this case since we have inequivalent representations, the fundamental question is \emph{\textbf{`` Which class of representation is the physical one?}}

 In conventional Quantum Field Theory the answer to this question is given by the condition: